 Converts an Audit Trail Log to a readable text file.
 OutFile defaults to "./snmpa_log.txt".
 LogName defaults to "snmpa_log".
-LogFile defaults to "snmpa.log".
+LogFile defaults to "snmpa_log".

 The Block option indicates if the log should be blocked during conversion.
-This could be useful when converting large logs (when otherwise the log could wrap during conversion).
+This could be usefull when converting large logs (when otherwise the log could wrap during conversion).
 Defaults to true.